-- (12) The Company does not carry any fixed assets on the statutory basis financial statements; - (13) Health care and other amounts receivable consist of pharmacy rebates receivable estimated based on the most currently available data from the Company's claims processing systems and from data provided by the Company's affiliated pharmaceutical benefit manager, OptumRx, Inc. ("OptumRx").
-Health care and other amounts receivable also include receivables for amounts due to the Company for claim overpayments to providers, hospitals and other health care organizations, as well as amounts due from ODM for reimbursable claims and performance based payments.
-Health care and other amounts receivable are considered nonadmitted assets for statutory purposes if they do not meet admissibility requirements.
+- (12) The Company does not carry any fixed assets on the statutory basis financial statements; - (13) Health care receivable consist of pharmacy rebates receivable estimated based on the most currently available data from the Company's claims processing systems and from data provided by the Company's unaffiliated pharmaceutical benefit manager and affiliated pharmaceutical benefit manager, OptumRx, Inc. ("OptumRx").
+Health care receivable also includes receivables for amounts due to the Company for provider advances and claim overpayments to providers, hospitals and other health care organizations.
+Health care receivable are considered nonadmitted assets for statutory purposes if they do not meet admissibility requirements.
 Accordingly, the Company has excluded receivables that do not meet the admissibility criteria from the statutory basis statements of admitted assets, liabilities, and capital and surplus (see Note 28).